str1ngth3ory/Gaussian-Mixture-Models/README.md

 #### Do NOT erase the #export at the top of any cells as it is used by notebook2script.py to extract cells for submission.

 #### You will be allowed 3 submissions every 3 hours on gradescope.
 Make sure you test everything before submitting it.
 The code will be allowed to run for not more than 40 minutes per submission.
-In order for the code to run quickly, make sure to vectorize the code (more on this in the notebook itself).
+In order for the code to run quickly, make sure to VECTORIZE the code (more on this in the notebook itself).

 ## Resources